Zukkari/sonar-java-academic-plugin/README.md

 fields.
 On the other hand this is another stateful check.
 Look into sensor for this one as well.

-## Cyclic dependencies (modules)

-**Implementable**: No

-**Difficulty**: ???

-Module dependencies are not possible in Java.
-Maven refuses to build such projects, I assume Gradle too since its not clear what project to build first.

 ## Distorted hierarchy